Typical Course Length

 Facilities and Resources

-The School of Management and Business provides all research students with a shared office and access to networked IT facilities.
+The Aberystwyth Business School provides all research students with a shared office and access to networked IT facilities.
 SMB maintains a subscription to Data Stream and supports major statistical and econometric software packages.
 We warmly encourage all our research students to attend our weekly research seminar and the occasional research away-days.
 In addition, you’ll have the opportunity to participate in the Aberystwyth University subject colloquia which meets each year in early spring.

 Unless you’ve already completed a Masters course with a recognised research training element, you’ll be required to complete the Social Science Research Training Programme at SMB.
 This will enable you to develop excellence in research techniques in order to successfully complete your PhD.